yiitz/Activate-power-mode/README.md

 ## How To

-- Import the project into Visual studio and build.
+- Open the Visual studio solution and build.
-- Copy NppPluginTemplate_Debug.dll(forgive this) into NPP_HOME/plugins directory.
+- Copy bin/NppPluginTemplate.dll into NPP_HOME/plugins directory.
 - You will see 'Activate-power-mode' menu command in plugin menu,then activate by 'Toggle' sub command.